laurmcco/judeanpillarfigurineexhibit/pages/about.md

 ---
-title: "About Let There Be Light: Judean Pillar Figurine Exhibit"
+title: "About Let There Be Light"
 layout: essay
 permalink: /about.html
 ---